 - Now take 1 tbsp of the yogurt mixture and mix it in your ground beef mixture.
 Take out rest of the yogurt mixture, set aside for later use in the curry.
 (If you miss this step then it your meatballs could fall apart while cooking and they won't be moist.)

-- Now you’re ready to make the curry, in the same pot and in the same oil, (which you fried the onion, you should have some leftover)on medium heat, add ginger garlic paste and stir for about 1 minute.
+- Now you’re ready to make the curry, in the same pot and in the same oil that was used to fry the onions.
+On medium heat, add black cardamom, cinnamon, green cardamom, black peppercorns, cloves, and dried long red peppers.

 - Now shape the ground beef mixture to meatballs